ShriabhayS/ShriabhayS/README.md

 ## 👨‍💻 About Me

 <div align="center">

 **Mechatronics and Robotics engineering student with hands-on experience across aerospace, composites, robotics, computer vision, automation, mechanical engineering and embedded systems.
 Keen to work on high calibre engineering ventures and startups in spacetech and deeptech.**

+*"Passionate about building elegant, scalable technologies and pushing the boundaries of deep tech through curiosity and innovation."*

 </div>